Glycolysis: Free energy changes

 The change in free energy, ΔG, for each step in the glycolysis pathway can be calculated using ΔG = ΔG°′ + RTln Q, where Q is the reaction quotient.
 This requires knowing the concentrations of the metabolites.
 All of these values are available for erythrocytes, with the exception of the concentrations of NAD+ and NADH.
 The ratio of NAD+ to NADH in the cytoplasm is approximately 1000, which makes the oxidation of glyceraldehyde-3-phosphate (step 6) more favourable.

 Using the measured concentrations of each step, and the standard free energy changes, the actual free energy change can be calculated.
-(Neglecting this is very common - the delta G of ATP hydrolysis in cells is not the standard free energy change of ATP hydrolysis quoted in textbooks).
+(Neglecting this is very common—the delta G of ATP hydrolysis in cells is not the standard free energy change of ATP hydrolysis quoted in textbooks).

 From measuring the physiological concentrations of metabolites in an erythrocyte it seems that about seven of the steps in glycolysis are in equilibrium for that cell type.
-Three of the steps — the ones with large negative free energy changes — are not in equilibrium and are referred to as irreversible; such steps are often subject to regulation.
+Three of the steps—the ones with large negative free energy changes—are not in equilibrium and are referred to as irreversible; such steps are often subject to regulation.

 Step 5 in the figure is shown behind the other steps, because that step is a side-reaction that can decrease or increase the concentration of the intermediate glyceraldehyde-3-phosphate.
 That compound is converted to dihydroxyacetone phosphate by the enzyme triose phosphate isomerase, which is a catalytically perfect enzyme; its rate is so fast that the reaction can be assumed to be in equilibrium.
 The fact that ΔG is not zero indicates that the actual concentrations in the erythrocyte are not accurately known.

 Regulation

-The enzymes that catalyse glycolysis are regulated via a range of biological mechanisms in order to control overall flux though the pathway.
+The enzymes that catalyse glycolysis are regulated via a range of biological mechanisms in order to control overall flux through the pathway.
 This is vital for both homeostatsis in a static environment, and metabolic adaptation to a changing environment or need.
 The details of regulation for some enzymes are highly conserved between species, whereas others vary widely.